minreiseah/cvwo-assignment/README.md

     - The user can view a list of recent threads organised by time (most recent update).

 1. **As a** user, **I want** to be able to view a list of all the available threads **so that** I can *easily* find discussions that interest me.
-    - The user can view a list of all threads topics organised by category and/or popularity.
+    - The user can view a list of all threads topics organised by *category*.

 1. **As a** user, **I want** to be able to search for specific discussions or keywords **so that** I can easily find relevant information on the forum.
     - The user can search for specific discussions or keywords by typing their search query into a search bar and clicking a "search" button.

-### CRUD for Threads and Comments
+### CRUD for Threads and Posts

 The bread and butter of the forum.
-Only by allowing users to create, view, update, and delete threads and comments will the forum allow for users to particpate in discussion and contribute to the forum.
+Only by allowing users to create, view, update, and delete threads and posts(replies) will the forum allow for users to particpate in discussion.

 1. **As a** user, **I want** to be able to create a new thread **so that** I can share my thoughts and ideas with other members.
     - The user can create a new thread by providing a title, category, and description.